 Nearly 40 percent of Americans live in areas with unhealthy levels of smog pollution.

-EPA is failing to protect Americans from deadly smog pollution.
-We're fighting back.
+The U.S. Environmental Protection Agency (EPA) is failing to protect Americans from deadly smog pollution.
+We're fighting back, and there are several ways you can help.

 What is smog?